ziapeltagames/game-changer/v01/README.md

 The action_space is one integer from 0-8.

-* 0-3: Move the first character to one of the 4 locations
+* 0-3: Move the first character (Keel - ID 1) to one of the 4 locations
-* 4-7: Move the second character to one of the 4 locations
+* 4-7: Move the second character (Thea - ID 2) to one of the 4 locations

+# Notes

+This is kind of a wonky version of the game.
+Can only move one character at a time, and resources are brought from pools to locations automatically and without luck.
+Normally doing that is an action, and there is chance involved.